Honors Theses

 An undergraduate thesis is a traditional mechanism to provide a capstone experience for undergraduates pursuing honors.
 In many instances, this experience is a opportunity to showcase the knowledge and skills one has acquired in their respective degree program, culminating in a written document, called a thesis.

-Honors theses may differ substantially across disciplines but typically in the Bumpers College Honors Program, students complete a research or creative honors thesis.
-All honors thesis types typically involve developing an introduction, literature review, methodology section or development plan, results or a design process and creative works section, and conclusions and recommendations.
+Honors theses may differ substantially across disciplines but typically in the Bumpers College Honors Program, students complete a research or creative/experiential honors thesis.
+All honors thesis types typically involve developing an introduction; literature review; methodology section or development plan; results, design process and creative works, or reflection section; and likely, conclusions and recommendations.
+The labeling or organization of these sections may differ slightly by project type and by academic unit.

 Honors theses which address topics or concerns for local, national, or global communities could qualify for service learning designation!
 If you believe that your honors thesis qualifies for a service learning designation on your transcript, you can visit the Service Learning Initiative website.